This topic provides answers to some frequently asked questions about the detection and response module of Security Center.

 How do I handle an SSH or RDP remote logon failure?

 If you cannot remotely log on to a cloud server over SSH or RDP by using the current IP address, you can log on to the Alibaba Cloud Security Control console and add the IP address to the whitelist.
-This way, the IP address is not blocked for sever logons.
+This way, the IP address is not blocked for server logons.

-Note You can also move the pointer over the profile picture in the upper-right corner of the Alibaba Cloud Management Console and click Security Console to go to the Security Control console.
+NoteYou can also move the pointer over the profile picture in the upper-right corner of the Alibaba Cloud Management Console and click Security Control to go to the Security Control console.

-6. In the Add dialog box, enter the IP address in the Source IP field and select the server to which logons from the IP address are allowed.
-Select one or more servers from the section on the left and click the rightwards arrow to add the selected servers to the Selected box on the right.
+In the Add dialog box, enter the IP address in the Source IP field and select the server to which logons from the IP address are allowed.
+Select one or more servers from the section on the left and click the rightwards arrow to add the selected servers to the selected box on the right.

-7. After the configuration is complete, click OK.
+After you complete the configurations, click OK.

 What is the source of the statistics that are displayed on the Attack Awareness page?